A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 • .L2::evict_last prevents the result stream from evicting hot operand data needed by the mainloop.

-Especially on short-K shapes (Shape D), wider stores and less cache disruption cut epilogue latency noticeably.
+On short-K shapes, especially Shape D, wider stores and less cache disruption reduce epilogue latency.

 My v4 kernel adapts pipeline depth using a small set of presets (for example, 6 stages for 128x128, 2-4 stages for 128x256).

-The winner computes the exact number of stages that fit in the available SMEM budget for any given kernel geometry:
+The fastest kernel computes the exact number of stages that fit in the available SMEM budget for any given kernel geometry:

 1// My v4